-The district has experienced an unanticipated increase in unemployment costs as a result of increased claim activity in the Unemployment Compensation Pool Cooperative (the Cooperative) due to the COVID-19 pandemic.
-As the Cooperative is a risk sharing pool, the Cooperative and district are unable to identify specific cost increases for either the Cooperative or district at this time.
+Due to the COVID-19 pandemic, the district has experienced an unanticipated increase in unemployment costs as a result of increased claim activity in the Unemployment Compensation Pool Cooperative (the Cooperative).
+The Cooperative is a risk sharing pool.
+Specific cost increases for either the Cooperative or district are not fully identifiable at this time.
+However, unemployment compensation costs are estimated to increase over \$600,000 during the 2020-2021 school year.